 IPVM For PR / Marketing PeopleAuthor: John Honovich, Published on Feb 05, 2013

 At the beginning of 2009, we started the membership service (a few dozen signed up the first week).
-In 2012, we added in online training (135 current attendees for the 10 week course).
-Overall, now in 2013, we have 6,000+ members.
+In 2012, we added in online training (with now 800+ per year trained.
+Overall, now in 2017, we have 10,000+ members.

-The chart below shows the trend in overall visits to IPVM over the past 4 years:
+The chart below shows the trend in overall visits to IPVM over the past 8 years:

 [Note: many people visit multiple times per month.
 Given that people can access from many devices (phones, tablets, work PCs, home PCs, etc. accurately estimating actual uniques is not feasible.]

 IPVM has ~450,000 page views per month, or roughly 3 per visitor.

 In terms of individual articles / stories, in the first month after publication, this is a rough rule of thumb for how many reads they will get on IPVM:

 - 10,000+ reads - 'mega' story; typically involving a major manufacturer and major trend

 - 5,000+ reads - very high interest; our best tests, statistic reports and news events coverage are in this range

 - 3,000+ reads - strong interest; the top 20% of our posts are here or higher